TeskaLabs/seacat-auth/docs/integrations/the-hive.md

 ---
-layout: default
-title: TeskaLabs SeaCat Auth Documentation
+title: TheHive and TeskaLabs SeaCat Auth
 ---

 # TheHive and TeskaLabs SeaCat Auth

 This is a guide to configuring [TheHive](https://thehive-project.org/) to use SeaCat Auth as its _Single Sign-on_ (SSO) OAuth2 provider.

-* This will become a table of contents (this text will be scrapped).
-{:toc}

----

 ## Prerequisites